OWASP/owasp-mastg/docs/MASTG/tests/android/MASVS-CRYPTO/MASTG-TEST-0015.md

 ## Dynamic Analysis

-You can use [method tracing](../../../techniques/android/MASTG-TECH-0033.md "Method Tracing") on cryptographic methods to determine input / output values such as the keys that are being used.
+You can use #MASTG-TECH-0033 on cryptographic methods to determine input / output values such as the keys that are being used.
 Monitor file system access while cryptographic operations are being performed to assess where key material is written to or read from.
-For example, monitor the file system by using the [API monitor](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security#8-api-monitor---android-only) of [RMS - Runtime Mobile Security](../../../Document/0x08a-Testing-Tools.md#RMS-Runtime-Mobile-Security).
+For example, monitor the file system by using the [API monitor](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security#8-api-monitor---android-only) of #MASTG-TOOL-0037.